crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Gnolls
   Gnolls are a race of caniform humanoids originally hailing from the arid deserts and grasslands of the east.
 In recent history they have become unusually attracted to the Dungeon, establishing tribes around and even inside of it.
-With a variety of lurid tales told of them, others avoid the Gnolls.
+Unfortunately their long stay in the Dungeon has exposed their somewhat fragile minds to excessive amounts of its magic.

-  Gnolls excel at learning quickly, allowing them to master any skill in a short period of time.
-Unfortunately, the Dungeon has had an especially adverse effect on their bodies over the generations compared to other species.
-Their physical attributes have become severly impaired and are unable to be altered in any way, even through magic or the power of the gods.
+  On the one hand, their bizarrely altered brains now have incredible proficiency at learning every skill.
+On the other, these same alterations have rendered Gnolls incapable of selective learning.
+They learn all skills equally at the same time, so it's hard for them to learn more about any one thing.

-  On the bright side, their powerful noses have adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.
+  In order to survive with this limitation, Gnolls use their universal knowledge and excellent physical attributes of strength, intelligence, and dexterity to take advantage of every resource they find in the Dungeon.
+They also have powerful noses have adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.

 The Undead
 ========================================